Professor Gita Steiner-Khamsi joined NORRAG as the Director in February 2017, with the aim of expanding NORRAG’s research capacities and outreach.

 Paul Gerhard holds a degree in Communication and Journalism from the University of Burgundy and has since developed his career as a communications expert in both Europe and Asia.
 Paul has extensive experience in ICT in education gained whilst working for European Schoolnet in Brussels as a Digital Media Specialist, the Qatar Foundation in Doha as an ICT Specialist and the European Journalism Centre in Maastricht as a web editor.
 Paul is in charge of the communication and outreach strategy at NORRAG, specifically with regards to the new visual identity, website and networking tools, to help members of the NORRAG network connect and learn from each other.
 Paul is also involved in the preparation, dissemination and promotion of NORRAG’s materials and publications.

 Anouk Pasquier Di Dio holds a Bachelor degree in Political Economy from the University of Geneva as well as Diploma in Graphic Design from Design et Formations.
-Over her career Anouk has developed her skills in programme coordination, communications, event management and graphic design, for both national and multi-national organizations.
+Over her career Anouk has developed her skills in programme and event coordination, communications and graphic design, for both national and multi-national organizations.
 Anouk also has extensive experience of working in international Geneva having undertaken roles at the Green Cross International and the World Business Council for Sustainable Development.
 She is currently responsible for NORRAG’s administrative management ensuring that everything is running in a smooth and efficient manner and also undertakes work as a freelance graphic designer.

 Associate Professor Peliwe Lolwana has recently retired as the Director of the Centre for Researching Education and Labor (REAL) at the University of Witwatersrand, in South Africa.
 She continues to be associated with REAL as a visiting Associate Professor.
 She chairs the Quality Council for Trades and Occupations (QCTO) and the Task Team on the Planning of Community Education and Training Colleges.
 Previously, she has worked and managed a variety of educational institutions, statutory bodies and government directorates.
 She has served in many commissions tasked with the transformation of education in South Africa.
 She still serves in a number of Associations, Boards, Foundations and Councils in education and training.
 She acquired her Ph.D. in Psychology from the University of Massachusetts, USA.